CosmicPhoenix171/Darcnia/darcnia-campaign/quests/shadows-in-basement.md

 ### Immediate
 - Other guild members notice party going to basement
 - Rumors spread about "secret mission for Eldon"
-- Lyra asks party about findings (can share or keep secret)
+- Tessa asks party about findings (can share or keep secret)

 ### Campaign-Level
 - First major step toward uncovering the truth